Vision & strategy

 Objective 4 – Facilitating research

-ADI will facilitate and encourage research and innovation, including in care, prevention, healthcare systems, epidemiology, public health, and effective treatments.
+ADI will facilitate and encourage research and innovation, including in care, prevention, healthcare systems, epidemiology, public health, effective treatments.

 Objective 5 – Enabling ADI to achieve its objectives